vonaka/lncs/README.md

 ## Springer LNCS LaTeX Class

-This is the fix of the bug of the [original][1] Springer LNCS LaTeX Template (version 2.20 10-Mar-2018).
+This is the fix of the [original][1] Springer LNCS LaTeX Template (version 2.20 10-Mar-2018).
 When the original class is used with [hyperref][2] package and `envcountsame` and `envcountsect` options some references are broken.
 For example, if two lemmas are defined in two different sections, the reference to the second lemma brings to the definition of the first one:

 ```latex
 \documentclass[envcountsame,envcountsect]{llncs}